Shooting Positions Shooting positions every hunter should know!

 Standing or Off-hand position

+Prone position is a common position used in rifle shooting.
 This position is very practical for hunting but offers the least amount of accuracy.
-This is the least stable position and requires excellent hunting skills.
-The use of a sling while shooting off-hand will improve a person's aim.
+Standing position is the least steady position and requires excellent hunting skills.
+This shooting position is not stable because one arm and elbow are not supported The use of a sling while shooting off-hand will improve a person's aim.

 Kneeling position